Jeremy Holmes

 Jeremy Holmes (born 1943) is a British psychiatrist and writer.

-Life

 Jeremy Holmes was born in London in 1943.
 He trained at Cambridge University and University College London.
 He practices as a Consultant Psychotherapist in North Devon.
 He also holds the post of visiting professor at University College London (UCL) and was Senior Clinical Research Fellow at Peninsula Medical School until 2003.
 He is retired and spends time travelling UK giving talks on attachment theory to therapy organizations.